mattermost/docs/source/install/trouble_mysql.rst

 With a new database installation, the easiest solution for an unknown password is to remove the existing ``mmuser`` and then recreate that user.
-You do this by logging in to MySQL as root and issuing the following commands:
+You can do this by logging in to MySQL as root and issuing the following commands:

  1. ``drop user mmuser;``